RonaldDPace/IT1025/Lab3/README.md

 ### Summary

 My Lucidchart experience introduced the basic process to Programming Methodologies, that is, the process of Analyzing complexed real-life problems, Planning for software development, and Controlling that process.
 Using Descission Flow Charts to simplify the process.

 ### Introduction to Networking

 ##### Data Transmission

+The relationship of these terms takes this process ; first protocol for packets to sent to an IP address through a router or switching unit which is addressed to the proper DNS.

 ##### Networking Hardware

 Benefit of a switch over a hub a is ; a hub can't detect, specific devices,direct data to the correct MAC address, keep record of MAC addresses of the devices it directs data to.